eejmartin/iot_core/README.md

 ## Sensors Folder

 This folder contains the code for setting up and interacting with the sensors connected to the Raspberry Pi Pico W.
+- SCD41: A sensor from Pimoroni for measuring CO2, temperature, and humidity.
+- BME688: A sensor from Pimoroni for measuring temperature, humidity, pressure, and gas resistance.